Krzysztof Skubiszewski: Early life and education

 Skubiszewski was born in Poznań on 8 October 1926.
 He attended high school in Warsaw.
 He held a law degree, which he received from Poznan University.
 He also attended Harvard University and Nancy University in France for postgraduate studies.
 He graduated from Harvard University in 1958.

 Career

-Skubiszewski taught international law at this alma mater, Poznan University.
+Skubiszewski taught international law at his alma mater, Poznan University.
 He was an expert on Polish-German relations.
 He was a member of the Curatorium of The Hague Academy of International Law.
 He was a pioneer in scholarship on the law-making authority of international organizations.
 During the communist regime in the country he was an active member of the Solidarity movement.

 After the fall of communism, he served in the successive cabinets of Tadeusz Mazowiecki, Jan Krzysztof Bielecki, Jan Olszewski and Hanna Suchocka and was the first minister of foreign affairs of the Third Republic of Poland.
 He was in office from 12 September 1989 to 26 October 1993.
 In 1992, Skubiszewski, together with 9 other ministers of foreign affairs from the Baltic Sea area, and an EU commissioner, founded the Council of the Baltic Sea States (CBSS) and the EuroFaculty.